wearetheframers/frame-core-wip/docs/Architecture/core/framer/framer.md

 - `memory_service` (Optional[MemoryService]): Service for managing memory.
 Default is None.
 - `soul_seed` (Optional[Dict[str, Any]]): Initial seed for the Framer's soul.
 Default is None.
 - `_streamed_response` (dict): A dictionary with keys `status` and `result` that accumulates streamed content when `get_completion` is called with streaming enabled.
 Resets with each new call.
+- `plugins` (Dict[str, Any]): A dictionary of loaded plugins that extend the Framer's capabilities.
+- `permissions` (List[str]): A list of permissions that determine which plugins and services the Framer can access.

+### Key Features

+- **Perception Processing**: Framers can sense and process various types of incoming data (perceptions) such as text, images, and sounds, provided the appropriate plugins and inputs are available.
+- **Decision Making**: Based on incoming perceptions, roles, goals, available plugins, and permissions, Framers make decisions on what actions to take.
+- **Action Execution**: Framers can perform actions based on their decisions, including creating tasks and workflows.
+- **Plugin Integration**: Framers can use plugins to extend their behavior with new actions.
+When a plugin action is well-described, the Framer can make reasonable moves to take that action based on context, internal thinking, and the action's priority compared to other possible actions.
+- **Permission-Based Execution**: Framers consider their permissions when deciding which actions to take, ensuring they only use plugins and services they have access to.

 ## Related Components